 For an overview of typical mistakes physicians make, please visit e-Book 4: Top Mistakes Physicians Make.

 Note: As a medical student, trainee, and early in your full-time career, your budget likely won't allow you to pursue every financial need or want.
 This means you must accept tradeoffs.
 I strongly believe that providing you with a comprehensive personal finance education helps you make those tradeoffs most efficiently.
-The alternative is fumbling around with ad hoc (random) decisions that are not grounded in an overall household strategy.
+The alternative is fumbling around with ad hoc (random) decisions that are not grounded in an overall financial strategy.
 With this in mind, I hope you will heed my interpretation of Benjamin Franklin's often-invoked quote, An investment in [comprehensive] knowledge always pays the best interest.